MarkWarneke/markwarneke.github.io/_posts/2019-07-26-hello-world.md

 {: .box-note}
 **Note:** Opinions are my own

-I currently do work for Microsoft, however, all content published on this domain is based on my experience, opinions and findings. **Content published is NO official Microsoft statement!** (to see official guides go to [docs.microsoft.com](https://docs.microsoft.com))
+I currently work for Microsoft, however, all content published on this domain is based on my experience and opinions.
+My recommendations might not align with official statemets from Microsoft and must not be quoted as such. **The content published is NO official Microsoft statement!** (to get official guidance go to [docs.microsoft.com](https://docs.microsoft.com)).
+The content is subject to change - I adhear to make potential changes and updates in articles visible.
+Otherwise you can follow and track change here: [MarkWarneke/markwarneke.github.io](https://github.com/MarkWarneke/markwarneke.github.io/commits/master).

 ## WOW